0xDBFB7/ceramic/documents/furnace_quick.md

 It's relatively easy to get to 800 C or so with standard heating elements, microwave susceptors, or gas torches, sufficient for some low-fired >30% kaolin ceramic blends.
 With care in heating element support, termination, and insulation, commercial "high-fire" ceramics kilns can usually reach about 1300 C.

 However, a very useful class of techniques practically demand a minimum of about 1400 C, including the most common high-purity oxide ceramics like $\text{Al}_2\text{O}_3$, $\text{MgO}$ and $\text{AlN}$, even if sinter-point-depressing additives are used (see awesome data from @Sintering1957a and @Vitreous1942).
+I believe this can be partly attributed to a change in regime from "liquid-phase" to diffusion-like "vapor-phase" sintering processes (@Sintering).

 Furnaces that can reach such temperatures are usually quite expensive.
 Small zirconia sintering kilns are available, ostensibly for dental work, usually using MoSi2 heating elements, but these usually cost over $1500.
 There are a few sources of surplus high-temperature elements.

 Acetylene torches do not appear to offer the required control over temperature ramp rate and produce strong thermal gradients that crack the green during burnout.
-Carbon-arc furnaces are pretty popular now but suffer from the same issues.
+Carbon-arc furnaces are pretty popular now but probably suffer from the same issues.

-Some alternative techniques can often be used in specific circumstances, such as field-assisted sintering (thanks @ice9).
+Some alternative techniques can often be used in specific circumstances, such as field-assisted sintering (@Fieldassisted2014, thanks @ice9).
 However, a general-purpose desktop furnace for small parts seemed like a pretty useful piece of equipment.

 More critically, if a vacuum furnace is desired, standard Nichrome or Kanthal heater wire degrades very rapidly.
 See, for instance, this striking quote from @mazelsky1974multipurpose :